Legislative Updates

 SB22 Property Tax Credit: Offering a property tax credit to certain homeowners and renters if their tax liability is greater than 5% of their income.
 This bill hasn't had any hearings but the idea is often included in property tax reform conversations.

 SB155 Real Estate Wholesaling: At OREIA's urging, Sen. Brenner removed the licensure requirements and substituted a required disclosure to make sure all parties are aware of and agreeable to the full process of a wholesale transaction.
 It is not as plain language as OREIA suggested, but it is a reasonable solutions to address concerns about bad actors, while protecting wholesaling consumers and investors.
 SUCCESS!!!
-OREIA was able to get the disclosure language adjusted to better represent advice and not a mandate.
-The bill passed both chambers Unanimously and is awaiting the Governor's signature.
-We will send out details when the bill has been signed.
+The bill was signed into law by the Governor.
+OREIA worked with the AG's office and hosted a webinar on the ins and outs of staying compliant.
+Visit the homepage for your free disclosure download and video replay.

 SB5 Anti-Squatter Bills: Look to make squatting a criminal offense able to be addressed directly by law enforcement instead of a civil matter requiring eviction court.
 OREIA fully supports these common sense bills to protect property owners and neighboring properties from criminal elements.
 Introduced to Senate committee and hearing proponent testimony.
 No additional movement since introduction.
 OREIA NEEDS squatting stories to help put a face on this legislation!
 Please contact us if you are willing to share your story.